Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-If you want to get more complex you can multiply the square, and cube.
-Then add them together.
+If you want to get more complex, you can multiply the square and cube, then add them together.

 <br /><br />